Fayetteville Superintendent John Mulford, School Board focus on communication, working together

-FAYETTEVILLE -- Superintendent John Mulford and the School Board outlined protocols for communication and cooperation during a work session Wednesday.
+FAYETTEVILLE -- Fayetteville School District Superintendent John Mulford and the School Board outlined protocols for communication and cooperation during a work session Wednesday.

-It was Mulford's first public meeting as Fayetteville's superintendent.
-He succeeded John L Colbert on July 1.
+It was Mulford's first public meeting as superintendent.
+He succeeded John L. Colbert on July 1.

 "I thought it was a good meeting," Mulford said.
 "It was a long one, but we had an opportunity to discuss a lot of items that will be valuable to me as I hit the ground running here in Fayetteville and kind of help chart the direction we want to head as a district."